Conilo/automodelcar-cic-ipn/README.md

 * Obstacle detection: this node uses data from the scan topic and using a variation of the Dbscan algorithm, the obstacles are indetified and modeled.
 * Master: in this node a state machine is implemented to handle the tasks of driving, intersection approach, waitting, following, move left, move right and passing.
 In order to activate the passing task it's necessary to set the `passing_allowed` parameter true, then if an obstacle is detected the automodel will overtake it, otherwise it will wait for the obstacle to move.

 Another important parameter to mention, which is related to different nodes, is `debug_mode`.
 Setting true its value will allow the user to enter in debug mode.
 If `run_on_car` is also set true an error will occur, both parameters can't be set true simultaneously.

+### Autonomus with overtake
+It is easy to modify the `full.launch` file to allow the Automodel to overtake obstacles however, by launching the `overtake.launch` file there is no need to edit anything.
+Acces the odroid and type:

+    roslaunch cic overtake.launch

+## Parking mode
+To run the parking mode, with a new terminal acces the odroid and type:

+    roslaunch  cic parking.launch

 ## Run the code with bags
 To run the code with bags on the PC, having a ROS master running is needed,  you can do it by typing: